EvertonCa/SeleniumSemanticScraper/README.md

 **Authors2.pkl**

-Inform the quantity of searches you are merging.
-Using the example above, the number would be 2.
+Press ENTER.
 After that the Excel file will be generated in the same folder.